AndyL86/Portfolio1/README.md

 ### **Responsiveness**
 ![Am I Responsive?]
-I opted for a desktop first design approach with extensive testing to allow responsive sizing on smaller devices.
+I opted for a single page desktop first design approach with extensive testing to allow responsive sizing on smaller devices.
 The Chrome browser built in Dev tool was used for responsive testing as well as using various mobile/tablet devices.
 I also used (http://ami.responsivedesign.is/) to check there were no issues across all screen sizes.
-No website breaking issues were found.
+No issues were found.

 1. **992px (Laptops)**
   * Product Page